jk-jeon/fp/README.md

 # Included Algorithms
 Here is the list of algorithms that `fp` supports (or will support in a future).

-## Dragonbox
-Shortest-roundtrip binary-to-decimal conversion algorithm.
+## Shortest-roundtrip binary-to-decimal conversion
+Dragonbox.
 To be prepared.

-## Ryu-printf
-Fixed-precision binary-to-decimal conversion algorithm.
+## Fixed-precision binary-to-decimal conversion
+`fp` implements Ulf Adams' [Ryu-printf](https://dl.acm.org/doi/pdf/10.1145/3360595) algorithm.

+## Limited-precision decimal-to-binary conversion
 To be prepared.

-## Dooly
+## Unlimited-precision decimal-to-binary conversion
-Decimal-to-binary conversion algorithm with limited/unlimited precisions.
 To be prepared.

 # Language Standard
 The library is targetting C++17 and actively using its features (e.g., if constexpr).